bixb922/crank-organ/doc-software/README.md

 The General Configuration page allows to define a multiplier that sets the sensibility of the encoder.

-## Define a switch or pushbutton instead of the touchpad
+## Define a pushbutton instead of the touchpad

 On the Pinout and MIDI Configuration page, next to the "Start button" entry, select "Switch to GND" instead of "Touch" if you want to use a pushbutton to start the music.